nektra/Deviare2/README.md

 When pulling from this repository we recommend always appending `--recurse-submodules` to the command.
 This ensures the Deviare-InProc submodule is up to date with the HEAD of the Deviare2 branch.

+If you downloaded the zipped source package from Github instead, you need to satisfy this dependency manually.
+To do so, place the contents of Deviare-InProc inside `Externals/DeviareInProc`.

 -------------
 # BUG REPORTS